WesH0use/AWS_Developer_Notes/APIs_Development.md

 # Practice Questions

 # A SaaS company runs a HealthCare web application that is used worldwide by users.
 There have been requests by mobile developers to expose public APIs for the application-specific functionality.
 You decide to make the APIs available to mobile developers as product offerings.
 Which of the following options will allow you to do that?

+# As a Senior Developer, you are tasked with creating several API Gateway powered APIs along with your team of developers.
+The developers are working on the API in the development environment, but they find the changes made to the APIs are not reflected when the API is called.
+As a Developer Associate, which of the following solutions would you recommend for this use-case?

+**Redeploy the API to an existing stage or to a new stage**

+After creating your API, you must deploy it to make it callable by your users. **To deploy an API, you create an API deployment and associate it with a stage.
+A stage is a logical reference to a lifecycle state of your API (for example, dev, prod, beta, v2)**.
+API stages are identified by the API ID and stage name. **Every time you update an API, you must redeploy the API to an existing stage or to a new stage**. **Updating an API includes modifying routes, methods, integrations, authorizers, and anything else other than stage settings**.